wagerfield/nuxt-stack/docs/guide/readme.md

    - VSCode: `jsconfig.json`, `.vscode/settings.json`
 3. Delete `node_modules` and any lock files (`yarn.lock` for example)
 4. Run `yarn add nuxt nuxt-stack` from your repo root so a fresh `package.json` is created containing only a `dependencies` field with `nuxt` and `nuxt-stack` within it.
-5. Now run `yarn nuxt init --project basic --src-dir <src>` where `<src>` is the directory where your pages, components etc. are located.
+5. Now run `yarn nuxt init --template basic --src-dir <src>` where `<src>` is the directory where your pages, components etc. are located.
 If your pages and components are located at the root of the repo, just pass the flag with no value afterwards eg. `nuxt init --src-dir`.
 If your pages, components etc. are in an "app" directory then pass `--src-dir app`.

 ::: warning NOTE
 The default source directory that Nuxt Stack configures when running `nuxt init` is "src" _not_ the root of your repo.
 This is because it's much easier to write globbing patterns to target source files when they're located in a folder.
 It also separates your Nuxt app source code from any api, docs, server or tests directories that might be located at the root of your repo.